What is a Beehive?

 A simple view from the outside of a beehive gives no indication of the magic happening inside.

 In fact, during Winter the hive may seem dead – but the bees are snuggled inside.
-They have a special plan for surviving Winter.
+With enough stored food and good health – they should be ready for Spring.

 Where Do You Find Beehives?

 In nature, you will often find honey bees that have created a beehive in a hollow tree.
-What is a beehive in a hollow tree called?
-We call it a “bee gum”.
+When a colony lives in a tree, beekeepers in my region of the country call is a “bee gum”.

 But, bees don’t have to live in trees.
 They may move into an empty wood or plastic box.
 The inside of an unused gas grill can be home to a colony of honey bees.

-It is uncommon to find honey bees nesting in the ground.
-Ground bees often end up being Yellow Jacket Wasps!
+While it is not impossible, it is uncommon to find honey bees nesting in the ground.
+Ground dwelling bees often end up being Yellow Jacket Wasps– not bees.

 Beyond natural hive locations, there is another common type of bee home.
 This is a man-made box used by beekeepers.

 There are several different types of beehives.
-The term apiary is used to describe a group of hives.
+The term apiary is used to describe a group of hives in one location.

 However, grouping many hives together increases competition for foraging.
 We don’t want to place too many colonies in one location.